practicalli/clojure/docs/clojure-cli/defining-aliases.md

 * `:mvn/local-repo` to [specify an alternative location for the Maven cache](https://github.com/practicalli/clojure-deps-edn#maven-local-repository)
 * `:aliases` - a map of optional libraries and tools, the key being the alias name and its value the configuration

 The installation of Clojure CLI contains a configuration

 * adds `src` and `org.clojure/clojure` library
 * Maven Central & Clojars.org repository sources.

+Configuration available to all projects (or stand-alone tools) is defined in a user `deps.edn` configuration in either `$XDG_CONFIG_HOME/clojure` or `$HOME/.clojure`.

-Configuration can be defined in a `deps.edn` file in the root of a Clojure project, applying only to that specific project.
+Project specific configuration is defined in a `deps.edn` file in the root of the Clojure project.

-A user `deps.edn` configuration can be used in any Clojure project and the `deps.edn` configuration file resides in either `$XDG_CONFIG_HOME/clojure` or `$HOME/.clojure`.

 ???
 INFO "User configuration locations"
-    User configuration is either `$XDG_CONFIG_HOME/clojure/deps.edn` or `$HOME/.clojure/deps.edn` locations and its aliases can be used for any Clojure project.
+    If `XDG_CONFIG_HOME` environment variable is set, then the user configuration is `$XDG_CONFIG_HOME/clojure/deps.edn`

+    Otherwide the user configuration is `$HOME/.clojure/deps.edn`.

+    The `CLJ_CONFIG` environment variable will be used if set.

 ## Alias keys